 Who can resist these bite-size lightly sweet cookies that I call pecan snowball cookies?
-These delicious cookies also know as Italian wedding cookies are light, sweet, and they are perfect to have around over the Christmas Holiday!
+These delicious cookies are also known as Italian wedding cookies are light, sweet, and they are perfect to have around over the Christmas Holiday!
+I’ve made these cookies dairy-free and with coconut oil instead of butter.

 You can’t beat that they look like little snowballs, they look perfect on a Christmas Cookie Spread!